01alan20/01alan20.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Me, Myself, and We
 ---

-My name is Inigo Montoya.
+My name is Alan Cromlish.
 I have the following qualities:

-- I rock a great mustache
+- I am a nerd who likes table top and PC games.
-- I'm extremely loyal to my family
+- I enjoy baking cookies.
+- Former gym lover who is trying to get back into a routine
+- I am focused about education, sharing educational and job opportunities, and supporting peoples mental health.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I grew up in Atlanta, GA loving soccer.
+I refereed a decade then went to graduate school to be a therapist.
+Burned out and started traveling.
+I lived in four countries, traveled to 30+ (I will count it later), and feel grateful to have met amazing people and go through so many wonderful experiences.